Curbing Mental Health Costs

-Mental health care can be costly, even for people with health insurance.
-Medications
+Mental healthcare can be costly, even for people with health insurance.
+Medicines

-for these conditions are costly.
-Also, therapist charges per counseling session vary.
+for these conditions can be costly.
+Also, therapist charges per counseling session

-Costs depend on where you live, the therapist's level of training and years of experience.
+vary.
+Costs depend on where you live, the therapist's level of training, and their

 What to think about

 These tips can help control your costs while you get the help you need:

 Check your coverage.
 Health insurance companies vary in what they pay for mental health treatment.
 Some